Case Study

 The gist of it

-Three issues
+Three key issues

 Fight for attention